 Rail transportation is undergoing significant changes in response to the growing demand for fast transportation between and inside cities and countries.
 The major rail industry trends involve drones and smart sensors for inspecting railway tracks, digital communication platforms, and automatic train control (ATC).
 Notoriously slow to implement modern technologies, rail tech startups are working to scale various solutions that look to combine biometric information, artificial intelligence (AI), and cloud computing.
 For train operators and railroad companies, the Internet of Things (IoT) devices enable the implementation of predictive maintenance to monitor for any anomalies.
 In addition to condition-based monitoring, newer rail industry trends such as rolling stock hybridization and high-speed rail also contribute to the growing pool of future-looking railway technologies.

-Tree Map: The Impact of Rail Industry Trends
+Tree Map reveals the Impact of the Top 10 Rail Industry Trends

-The Tree Map below illustrates the top 10 rail industry trends that will impact companies in 2021 and beyond.
+Based on the Rail Innovation Map, the Tree Map below illustrates the impact of the Top 10 Rail Industry Trends.
 Startups and scaleups are working on developing new autonomous train systems that will increase the efficiency and reliability of railway transportation.
 These systems rely heavily on the development of the Internet of Things (IoT), artificial intelligence (AI), and connectivity technologies.
 Additionally, the zero-emissions initiatives drive the rail industry towards the implementation of decarbonization strategies.

-Global Startup Heat Map: Rail Startups & Emerging Companies
+Global Startup Heat Map covers 1.633 Rail Startups & Scaleups

 1. Autonomous Trains